The Mountain Retreat

 Mark 3:27

-In the exegesis of this parable we can see that Satan is the Strong Man, and Jesus is the one who came to the strong man's house to spoil (take, by Conquest his possessions) it.
+In the exegesis of this parable we can see that Satan is the Strong Man, and Jesus is the one who came to the strong man's house to spoil (take, by conquest of his possessions) it.
 So what are the possessions of this house of Satan that Christ came to take by conquest?
 It is those chosen by Grace to be delivered.
 When we become saved, we have been taken from the prison house of Satan.
 We are no longer spirits in bondage to him.
 We no longer serve him, we become servants of God by right of His victory at the cross.

 John 8:34